KTH-Repos/Security-Vulnerabilities/task4/README.md

 Since you probably need to produce input that contains "special" bytes, use the following procedure:

-1. complete the python script `solution3.py`, which reads the memory location of `mutex` (or `cond`) and then prints the forged output on the standard output
+1. complete the python script `solution4.py`, which reads the memory location of `mail_subject` and then prints the forged output on the standard output
 2. execute `./solution4.py < my.pipe | ./main.elf 2>my.pipe` (or `make attack`)
    which feeds your `solution4.py` with the `main.elf` standard error output,